pqrkchqps/diehard-dot-fund-school/facilitators_guide/commencing.md

 ### On Loomio

 * Collaborating online can allow for whole other levels of inclusion.
-Instead of thinking about a "digital divide", think about the “digital bridge” - how technology can include people who cannot attend in-person meetings or participate at a specific time, and enable whole new possibilities like multi-lingual discussions.
+Instead of thinking about a “digital divide”, think about the “digital bridge” - how technology can include people who cannot attend in-person meetings or participate at a specific time, and enable whole new possibilities like multi-lingual discussions.
 * Loomio makes it very clear who is invited to a group and who has participated in a discussion, giving important information for thinking about inclusion.
 If people are missing, you can see that.
-* If inclusive decision making and diversity of thinking are important to you, periodically ask yourself, "Who’s not in the room Why?"
+* If inclusive decision making and diversity of thinking are important to you, periodically ask yourself, “Who’s not in the room Why?”

 ## Culture, Protocol, Expectations